se-edu/guides/tutorials/gradle.md

 }
 ```

-For example, to add the Natty (a third-party library used for parsing natural lanaguage dates e.g., `today`), you simply have to add the following line to the `dependencies` section of the `build.gradle` file.
+For example, to add the Natty (a third-party library used for parsing natural language dates e.g., `today`), you simply have to add the following line to the `dependencies` section of the `build.gradle` file.
 ```groovy
 compile group: 'com.joestelmach', name: 'natty', version: '0.6'
 ```

-Tip: Most third-party libararies specify how to add it as a Gradle dependency ([example](https://mvnrepository.com/artifact/com.joestelmach/natty/0.6)).
+Tip: Most third-party libraries specify how to add it as a Gradle dependency ([example](https://mvnrepository.com/artifact/com.joestelmach/natty/0.6)).

 <!-- ==================================================================================================== -->